Languages of Eritrea: Writing and literacy

 According to the Ministry of Information of Eritrea, an estimated 80% of the country's population is literate.

 In terms of writing systems, Eritrea's principal orthography is Ge'ez, Latin script and Arabic script.
 Ge'ez is employed as an abugida for the two most spoken languages in the country: Tigrinya and Tigre.
 It first came into usage in the 6th and 5th centuries BC as an abjad to transcribe the Semitic Ge'ez language.
-Ge'ez now serves as the liturgical language of the Eritrean Orthodox Tewahedo Church and Ethiopian Orthodox Tewahedo Churches.
+Ge'ez now serves as the liturgical language of the Eritrean Orthodox and Ethiopian Orthodox Tewahedo Churches.
 The Latin script is used to write the majority of the country's other languages excluding Arabic.
 The Arabic script has also been used to write Afar, Beja, Saho and Tigre in the past.
 However, Tigre is mostly written in Ge'ez script now while the Latin script is used to write the other languages.
 For example, Qafar Feera, a modified Latin script, serves as an orthography for transcribing Afar.